reubenharry/physics/docs/physics/condensedmatter.md

 "As with the toric code, the vertex and plaquette operators provide just enough constraints so that the ground state on a spherical surface is unique and the ground state on a higher-genus manifold will have a degeneracy that depends on the topology of the system, but does not depend on the number of lattice points we use in our lattice.
 That is, the ground-state space is described by a TQFT."
 The TQFT that results is known as the quantum double or Drinfel’d double of the group G.

+"The Drinfeld center of a fusion category 𝒜 describes a (2+1)-dimensional topological order whose gapped boundaries enumerate all (1+1)-dimensional gapped phases with the fusion category symmetry, which may be spontaneously broken."

+"A quite general 2D topological order can be constructed through the string-net theory.
+Here, if the input data is some braided fusion category 𝐶
+ (i.e. the 𝐹
+-symbols), the elementary excitations are simple objects of the Drinfeld center 𝑍(𝐶) ."

 "To emphasize: A quasiparticle type is described by a conjugacy class C, and an irreducible representation R of the centralizer of a representative element r C of the conjugacy class.